akka/akka/akka-docs/rst/java/http/routing-dsl/directives/misc-directives/requestEntityEmpty.rst

 Otherwise, the request is rejected.

-See also :ref:`-requestEntityPresent-` for the opposite effect.
+See also :ref:`-requestEntityPresent-java-` for the opposite effect.

 Example